 - Dog Men (set after Wild Card)

-Finally, the Dresden Files has been adapted into a drama series on the Sci Fi Channel, a tabletop RPG which is written from the characters' perspective, appeared.
+The Dresden Files were adapted into a short-lived television series on the Sci Fi Channel.
+A tabletop RPG, written from the characters' perspective, appeared.
 It used FATE Core.
 A second edition, Dresden Files Accelerated, was released later.
-The series has also been the subject of a cooperative card game which funded on Kickstarter at over half a million dollars.
+The series has also been the subject of a cooperative card game which funded on Kickstarter at over $500,000.